 Using an onion routing-enabled private messaging app, you can DM and DnM to your heart’s content — confident that no snooping spectators are watching.

 End-to-end encryption is great for communicating securely, but even if you’re using it, an attacker can still tell who’s talking to whom — even if they can’t see what’s being said.
-Onion routing protocols, like those used by Session’s desktop client, encrypt your messages multiple times and bounce them between several servers before they reach their destination.
+Onion routing protocols, like the one Session uses, encrypt your messages multiple times and bounce them between several servers before they reach their destination.
 This stops attackers from knowing who you’re talking to, as well as what you’re saying!